 How to find dementia therapy

-It is advisable to discuss any proposed complementary therapies with your loved one’s doctor to ensure that there will not be any harmful reactions with their current treatment.
+It’s always advisable to discuss any complementary therapies you’re considering with a GP, to ensure it’s suitable and won’t negatively interfere with any current treatment.
 The doctor may be able to recommend a reputable local practitioner or possibly refer your loved one through the NHS.

-Although complementary therapies can help people who are living with dementia, it is important to retain a realistic view and not expect a significant change or improvement in quality of life.
+Although complementary therapies do sometimes have positive effects on people are living with dementia, it’s important to retain a realistic view and not expect a significant change or improvement in quality of life.
 Complementary therapies are not a replacement for medical treatment.

 Aromatherapy and dementia

-The oils can be warmed in an oil burner to release the scent.
-Some people choose to add a few drops can be added to a bath, or a small amount can be dropped on to a pillow or a tissue.
+The oils may be warmed in an oil burner to release the scent.
+Some people choose to add a few drops to a warm bath, or a small amount may be dropped on to a pillow or a tissue.

-Essential oils can be irritating to skin, so they always need to be suitably diluted before they are massaged into the skin.
 Only continue with aromatherapy if your loved one is enjoying it.
-Oils that promote relaxation are best used at bedtime.
+Oils that promote relaxation are often best used at bedtime.